List of University of Arizona people

-The following is a list of encyclopedic people associated with the University of Arizona.
-Notable alumni include a former U.S. Secretary of the Interior, a former U.S. Surgeon General, five U.S. senators, two Republican U.S. presidential nominees, the creator of the television series Sesame Street and founder of Sesame Workshop, the owner of the Los Angeles Angels of Anaheim Major League Baseball team, and several NASA astronauts.
+The following is a list of notable people associated with the University of Arizona.
+Alumni include a former U.S. secretary of the interior, a former U.S. surgeon general, five U.S. senators, two Republican U.S. presidential nominees, the creator of the television series Sesame Street and founder of Sesame Workshop, the owner of the Los Angeles Angels of Anaheim Major League Baseball team, and several NASA astronauts.

 Administrators

 List of presidents

 The following persons served as president of University of Arizona: